Mary Nightingale

-Mary Nightingale (born 26 May 1963) is an English journalist and television presenter.
+Mary Louise Nightingale (born 26 May 1963) is an English journalist and television presenter.
 She has presented the ITV Evening News since 2001.
-In July 2025 It was announced the Nightngale would be stepping down after 24 years.

 Education and early career

-Nightingale was born in Scarborough, the third of four daughters.
-She moved to Marlow, Buckinghamshire, when she was four and ten years later she moved to Devon.
+Mary Nightingale was born in Scarborough, the third of four daughters.
+She moved to Marlow, Buckinghamshire, when she was four and ten years later she moved to Dartmouth, Devon.
 She was privately educated at Danesfield School in Medmenham, Buckinghamshire, St Margaret's School, an independent school for girls in Exeter, and King Edward VI School in Totnes, Devon.
 She obtained a BA in English from Bedford College, University of London.

 She began her career in journalism as a presenter and writer on World Business Satellite for TV Tokyo.
 She then went on to work for BBC World's World Business Report as a presenter and writer, covering economic and corporate news.
 Nightingale also worked for Reuters Financial Television in 1994 as a presenter on an early morning financial programme.